AUSTRALIA – Dr PG Macioti

 UNITED STATES (NYC) – Dr Heidi Hoefinger

 Heidi’s academic expertise is in urban ethnography and gender and sexuality, with a focus on sex work, LGBTQ communities, nighttime economies, intimacy, subcultures, and substance use in Southeast Asia, UK and NYC.
 She has worked on various drugs, sex, and migration-related research projects for the European Research Council in London and the National Research and Development Institutes in NYC.
-She is involved in international sex worker rights advocacy and is a member of X-Talk and Sex Worker Open University in the UK, and Sex Worker’s Outreach Project in NYC.
-She was an inaugural member of the Red Umbrella Fund programme advisory committee from 2012-2015, which grants funds to sex worker-led projects around the world.
-Her PhD research (completed in 2010 for Goldsmiths College, University of London) was based on longitudinal ethnographic research on the sex and entertainment sectors in Cambodia, and is published as a book titled Sex, Love and Money in Cambodia (Routledge, 2013).
+Her PhD research (completed in 2010 for Goldsmiths College, University of London) was based on longitudinal ethnographic research on identity, intimacy and relationships within the sex and entertainment sectors in Cambodia, and is published as a book titled Sex, Love and Money in Cambodia (Routledge, 2013).
+She has also published on both trafficking-related issues, and shared movement building between sex workers and LGBTQ communities in the Cambodian context.
 In addition to conducting research in NYC for SEXHUM, she teaches full time at Berkeley College and is a Visiting Scholar in Anthropology at John Jay College, City University of New York.

 Dr Heidi Hoefinger

 (2016) Neoliberal Sexual Humanitarianism and Story-Telling – The Case of Somaly Mam, Anti-Trafficking Review, Special Issue: Trafficking Representations, 7: 56-78.